-Starting January 1, 2018, more than 4,400 drug products will be free for anyone age 24 years or younger with a valid Health Card.
-All babies, children and youth age 24 years and under who have OHIP coverage will be automatically covered by OHIP+: Children and Youth Pharmacare.
+As of January 1, 2018, over 4,400 drug products have been available for free to anyone age 24 years or younger with a valid Health Card.
+All babies, children and youth age 24 years and under who have OHIP coverage are automatically covered by OHIP+: Children and Youth Pharmacare.
 You do not have to enrol or register to access OHIP+ — coverage is automatic and will stop on your 25th birthday.

 OHIP+ will completely cover the cost of more than 4,400 drug products that are currently available through the Ontario Drug Benefit program, including:

 - various insulins, oral diabetic medications and diabetes test strips

 - epinephrine auto-injectors (e.g. EPIPENs®)

 - drugs to treat arthritis, epilepsy and other chronic conditions

 - medications to treat mental health conditions (e.g. antidepressants)